 Bodo’s actual name was Eugene Bogdan Junod.
-His father, Teodor Junod, was an organiser of parties in Łódź (as well as an establisher of the first cinema in the city, Urania).
+His father, Teodor Junod, organised parties in Łódź (as well as an established the first cinema in the city, Urania).
 He was a Swiss and a member of the Evangelical Reformed Church.
 Bodo’s mother, Dorota, née Dylewska, was of aristocratic descent.
 Bodo owed his French surname and Swiss citizenship to his father.
 He had had two passports till the end of his life, which was later to contribute to the tragic death of the artist in 1943.
 Another thing Bodo’s father passed on to his son was a natural aptitude for business which – except for his artistic talent – allowed him to become one of the most famous and richest Polish actors.

-In Warsaw he debuted in 1919 in Sfinks theatre, where he performed under his real surname, Junod.
-After several months he moved on to Bagatela theatre and started using his pseudonym, Bodo, created by conjoining the first syllables of the names of his parents.
+In Warsaw, he debuted in 1919 in Sfinks Theatre, where he performed under his real surname, Junod.
+After several months he moved on to Bagatela theatre and started using his pseudonym, Bodo, created by combining his name with his mother's name.

 Bodo also built his career using the magic of cinema.
 He debuted in 1925 in Rywale [Rivals], and when the sound era of cinema reached Poland, he was one of the most famous stars.
-He eagerly performed in music films and sang songs that are remember till this day.
-One of the most famous movies starring Bodo was Piętro wyżej [One storey up].
+He eagerly performed in music films and sang songs that are remembered till this day.
+One of the most famous movies starring Bodo was Piętro Wyżej [One Storey Up].
 Bodo wrote the script, and the way he interpreted the song Sex Appeal, dressed as Mae West, was way before his time, thirty years prior to the cross-dressing known from the iconic American film Some Like It Hot.